Posts

 The tropes of hard-boiled detective, and particularly hard-boiled prose, have been so relentlessly parodied that it comes as a shock to see them in non-ironic contexts.
 I had a few Mickey Spillane books lying around and, although I almost never read detective fiction, I've been meaning to try him out because: (A) He was massively popular in his day, and I like to keep my snobbishness at bay, and (B) Ayn Rand, of all people, absolutely loved him.
 Anyway, I'm only three chapters into a very short book, and it's already a struggle.
 The detective's name is Mike Hammer ( HAMMER , for crying out loud) and he's so bitter, cynical, and sneering that I absolutely detest him already.
 But the prose, the prose!
 If you believe in gems of atrociousness, then I submit to you the following: "Two drunks with a nickel between them were arguing over what to play on the juke box until a tomato in a dress that was too tight a year ago pushed the key that started off some

-Angel Carter gives me my come-uppance
+Angela Carter gives me my come-uppance

 Originally, I had wanted to title this entry "'Bums aloft!" (and other reasons not to read Angela Carter)," but, unfortunately, I'm afraid I'll have to eat goat on this one.
 The culprit is The Invention of Angela Carter: A Biography by Edmund Gordon, a book for which I'm currently doing a review.
 Alas and alack, greater knowledge of Carter has led to a greater personal appreciation for her, forcing me to revise my earlier cutting opinions.
 This is why you shouldn't read stuff.
 I often tell me students, "If a little learning is a dangerous thing, think of how dangerous a lot of learning is -- and I don't want that on my conscience."
 In this case, however, it's too late for me.
-Anyway, here's why I didn't like Carter -- as varied as her writing is (and I never denied the talent), I just loathe most postmodern books.
-Things like Kurt Vonnegut and Tim O'Brien are exceptions, but I really, really, really dislike that exces
+Anyway, here's why I didn't initially like Carter -- as varied as her writing is (and I would never deny the talent), I just loathe most postmodern books.
+Things like Kurt Vonnegut and Tim O'Brien are exceptions, but I really, really, really disli